klauseduard/under-over-models/chapters/09-ai-people-theory-practice.md

     end
 ```

 These models represent a spectrum of integration approaches, from AI serving as a tool directed by humans to more collaborative partnerships where humans and AI systems iteratively work together to solve complex problems.
+The "AI as Partner" model in particular illustrates the concept of human-AI teaming where complementary capabilities are leveraged to achieve outcomes neither could accomplish alone.
+Research suggests that these different models may be appropriate for different contexts depending on task characteristics, human factors, and required levels of AI explainability (Berretta et al., 2023).

 ### 9.2.3 Evolving Stakeholder Dynamics